pingcap/docs/tidb-configuration-file.md

 > **Warning:**
 >
-> Since v8.2.0, this configuration item is deprecated.
-New version of the Region replica selector will be used by default when sending RPC requests to TiKV.
+> Starting from v8.2.0, this configuration item is deprecated.
+The new version of the Region replica selector is used by default when sending RPC requests to TiKV.

 + Whether to use the new version of the Region replica selector when sending RPC requests to TiKV.
 + Default value: `true`